-A chipped tooth must be repaired by a dentist.
+A chipped tooth repair will be determined by a dentist.
 The treatment that’s chosen will depend on how badly the tooth is damaged.
 If just a small chip of enamel broke off, the dentist may apply a filing or just polish and smooth the damaged area.
 More serious damage may call for a more involved and more expensive procedures, such as dental bonding, veneers, crowns or root canal treatment.
 If the chipped tooth has underlying decay or is infected, the damage may be more extensive.
 So how much is it to fix a chipped tooth?

 First, call your dentist’s office and let them know what happened.
 If it’s not an emergency and you have to wait a day or two for an appointment, there are a few things you can do at home to relieve any discomfort:

 6 Home Remedies for Broken Tooth Pain

 - If the tooth is bleeding, take a piece of sterile gauze and apply pressure until it stops.

 - To treat pain, take an over-the-counter pain reliever like acetaminophen.

 - For swelling, put an ice pack on your face and hold it over the affected area.